antoooks/antoooks.github.io/_posts/2020-05-28-About-Server-Sizing.md

 - You can virtualize physical HDD as virtual hard disks or pass-through hard disks.
 - Virtual disks retain its original disk and file format.
-- SSD give more performance than HDD
+- SSD gives better performance than HDD.
+However, not all application needs SSD.
-- More disks means more performance, more RAID group also increase performance
+- More disks means more performance.
+- More RAID group gives better redundancy, but not significantly improve the system performance.
 - Rule of thumb #1: When provisioning add all storage used by the VMs + 10%-20% additional space for VM files and snapshot
 - Rule of thumb #2: Use 80% of capacity of physical HDD for VMs, leaving 20% for spare

+## Discussion

+*) If the program is complex enough that it can be broken down into several piece of instructions and the program enables the tasks to be done in parallel.

 ## References
 - [https://searchservervirtualization.techtarget.com/tip/Sizing-server-hardware-for-virtual-machines](https://searchservervirtualization.techtarget.com/tip/Sizing-server-hardware-for-virtual-machines)